nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 [RowDecoder]({{ site.baseurl }}/api/#com.nrinaudo.csv.RowDecoder).

 The beauty of the pattern is that `RowDecoder` relies on `CellDecoder` for parsing individual cells.
-For example, dates are not supported (because there are so many formats they can be serialized as), but we've just added a `CellDecoder` instance for them, which allows us to write:
+For example, dates are not supported (because there are so many ways they can be serialized), but we've just added a `CellDecoder` instance for them, which allows us to write:

 ```tut